 Collaborate with Moroccan journalism students and learn from Peabody award–winning Round Earth Media journalists reporting for top-tier media outlets such as the Associated Press and The New York Times.

 Under the supervision of experts, you’ll engage in ongoing reporting in the format(s) in which you have the most experience: print, video, audio, photography, and/or multimedia.
-Via Round Earth’s groundbreaking model, you will be partnered with an English-speaking Moroccan journalism student from the Higher Institute of Information and Communication, Morocco’s only public school for journalism.
+Via Round Earth’s groundbreaking model, you will be partnered with an English-speaking Moroccan journalism student from the Ecole Supérieure de Journalisme et de Communication in Casablanca, one of Morocco’s best journalism schools.

 Produce an original, full-length feature story for possible placement in a professional media outlet.

 In collaboration with your Moroccan journalism partner, you’ll report on a topic affecting Morocco, ultimately creating a full-length feature.
 Past students have placed stories with Newsweek, Al Jazeera, U.S. News & World Report, USA Today, and Reuters, among other news outlets.

 Learn how to gather news in another culture, find sources and conduct interviews, and execute an original feature for a global audience.

 Democracy needs a new generation of journalists trained to the highest standards.
 Morocco is ideal for aspiring journalists who want to develop their skills and for students who want to explore being a foreign correspondent in a globalized world.